 One of the strictest data privacy laws in the world, South Korea’s Personal Information Protection Act (PIPA) was passed in September 2011 to protect the privacy rights of the data subject.
 PIPA provides very prescriptive and specific requirements — such as prior notification, opt-in consent and heavy sanctions prescribed by law — throughout the lifecycle of the handling of personal data, and its protection applies to most organizations, including government entities.

 With the increasing ubiquity of connected devices, these laws play a key role in increasing trust and security in IoT products and services.
-Now that we’re familiar with the laws and regulations impacting data privacy and security, let’s dive into some IoT device security standards.
+Now that we’re familiar with the laws and regulations impacting data privacy and security, let’s dive into some IoT device security standard guidelines.

 IoT Security Standards